berkeley-scf/tutorial-using-bash/using-commands.md

 layout: default
 ---

-# 1 Introduction
+# 1 Basic utilities / commands

 [Earlier](index#5-introduction-to-commands) we introduced the basics of entering commands in the shell.

-Recall that a command consists of the command, optionally one or more flags, and optionally one or more arguments.
-When there is an argument, it is often the name of a file that the command should operate on.

-# 2 Basic utilities / commands

 Since files are such an essential aspect of Unix and working from the shell is the primary way to work with Unix, there are a large number of